pixelastic/imoen/docs/src/imoen.md

 ---

 <div class="lead">
-  Returns an object will all data required to display a blurry placeholder of any image.
+  Returns an object with all metadata required to display a blurry placeholder of any image.
 </div>